FiniteMonkeys/UpsideDownLEDs/README.md

 will print out all references to the `@UpsideDownLEDs` Twitter handle as they appear in the Twitter firehose stream.

+I wrapped the ExTwitter code in another GenServer similar to the one for the blinking lights; the result is in `lib/upside_down_leds/twitter_listener.ex`.

 ### Step 5: Putting together the pieces

 So far, I had code that takes a string and displays it on the blinking LEDs, and code that receives messages from Twitter.
 It was time to tie those two together.